-As we already discussed in the What is a Next-Hop in Network? an article that it is a routing term uses for the next neighbouring router a data packet can go through.
+As we already discussed, what is a Next-Hop in the Network?
+The article is a routing term for the next neighboring router that a data packet can go through.

-The IPv6 route next-hop is along with the series of routers that are connected simultaneously in a network and is the next possible destination for a data packet.
-Figure 1 display the topology and Figures 2 display the routing tables of Router0, Router1, and Router2.
+The IPv6 route next-hop is along with a series of routers connected simultaneously in a network, and is the next possible destination for a data packet.
+Figure 1 displays the topology, and Figures 2, 3, and 4 show the routing tables of Router0, Router1, and Router2.

-Each router maintains its routing table with IPv6 route next-hop address; calculated based on the routing protocol and its associated metric.
-The routers are the most important network device among many devices.
+Each router maintains its routing table with an IPv6 route next-hop address, calculated based on the routing protocol and associated metric.
+The routers are the most critical network devices among many devices.

-Also, for every router; the next router connected to it with the best metric as the next hop in its routing table.
-Examine the following topology and then check the routing table of all router in figure 2.
+Also, for every router, the next router is connected to it with the best metric, such as the next hop in its routing table.
+Examine the following topology and then check the routing table of all routers in Figures 2, 3, and 4.

 You can check that each router has entries for its directly connected networks and their associated local addresses.
 Each router does not know about any network beyond its directly connected interfaces.
 For example, Router0 does not know networks: